-In the high tide and low tide chart, we can see that the first high tide will be at 2:25 am and the next high tide at 2:40 pm.
-The first low tide will be at 8:00 am and the next low tide at 9:35 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 1:20 am and the next high tide at 6:15 pm.
+The first low tide was at 11:20 am and the next low tide at 9:50 pm.

 The lunar phase is a Waxing Gibbous.
-Today we will have 10 hours and 6 minutes of sun.
-The solar transit will be at 12:14 pm and the length of time the moon will be visible will be 12 hours and 28 minutes.
+Today we had 12 hours and 28 minutes of sun.
+The solar transit was at 1:27 pm and the length of time the moon will be visible will be 10 hours and 4 minutes.

-The tidal coefficient today is 83, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 88 to end the day with a tidal coefficient of 92.
-The tide heights today are 1.2 m, 0.8 m, 1.5 m and 0.6 m.
+The tidal coefficient today is 58 (average).
+At noon the tidal coefficient increases to 63 to end the day with a tidal coefficient of 68.
+The tide heights today are 1.2 m, 0.6 m, 1.0 m and 1.0 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Second Valley which is of 2.0 m and a minimum height of 0.0 m.